marek-hradil/e2ee-docs/e2ee_documentation.md

 Common process based on email and password is used, however with two major differences:

-- we need to derive password key from
+- we need to derive key from password (later reffered to as password key)
 - we want to send a password that is pre-hashed, so we don't allow the backend to derive password key
   - that also requires user salt on client-side